SciBorgs/SciGuides/projects/DifferentialDrive.md

   }
 ```

 - What do the `?` and `:` do?
-That whole statement is refered to as a [ternary operator](https://www.baeldung.com/java-ternary-operator).
+That whole statement is referred to as a [ternary operator](https://www.baeldung.com/java-ternary-operator).
 - We will update our `simRotation` value in `simulationPeriodic` as seen below.

 #### Simulation in Action